 - Learn fundamental skills in anticipatory guidance, supportive counseling, and caring for patients throughout individual and family life cycles.

-- Spend time in mental health clinics and addictions clinics.
+- Spend time in mental health clinics and substance use disorders treatment clinics.

 - Assist with surgeries, intubation, and pre- and post-operative care.

 ELECTIVES & SCHOLARLY ACTIVITY

 - Residents are required to complete a community, quality improvement, and research project prior to graduation.
 Click here to learn more about the clinical research and scholarly activity of our residents and faculty.

 - Continuous quality improvement is the fabric of how we practice medicine.
-All residents will participate in team-based quality improvement projects and initiatives in collaboration with nurses and other clinical staff
+All residents will participate in team-based quality improvement projects and initiatives in collaboration with nurses and other clinical staff.

-- Supervision by ER-trained physicians in the 3rd busiest ED in North Carolina (one of the busiest in the nation)
+- Supervision by emergency medicine faculty in the third-busiest emergency department in North Carolina (and one of the busiest in the nation)

 - Improve procedural skills with the “fast-track team” including EKG interpretation, incision and drainage, laceration repair, fracture reduction and splinting, point-of-care ultrasound, and ATLS.

 - Spend time in rural emergency department settings in McDowell County.

 - Acute care for geriatric patients in the hospital.

 ORTHOPEDICS & SPORTS MEDICINE